awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.DW.md

 You update the schema in your AWS SCT project by choosing **Refresh from database**\.

-## Saving and applying your converted schema in the AWS SCT<a name="CHAP_Converting.DW.SaveAndApply"></a>
+## Saving and applying your converted schema in AWS SCT<a name="CHAP_Converting.DW.SaveAndApply"></a>

-When the AWS Schema Conversion Tool generates converted schema \(as shown in [Converting your schema using the AWS SCT](#CHAP_Converting.DW.Convert)\), it doesn't immediately apply the converted schema to the target database\.
+When the AWS Schema Conversion Tool generates converted schema \(as shown in [Converting your schema using AWS SCT](#CHAP_Converting.DW.Convert)\), it doesn't immediately apply the converted schema to the target database\.
 Instead, converted schema are stored locally in your project until you are ready to apply them to the target database\.
 Using this functionality, you can work with schema items that can't be converted automatically to your target database engine\.
 For more information on items that can't be converted automatically, see [Creating migration assessment reports with AWS SCT](CHAP_AssessmentReport.md)\.

 You can optionally have the tool save your converted schema to a file as a SQL script prior to applying the schema to your target database\.
 You can also have the tool apply the converted schema directly to your target database\.